-Using customer feedback to effectively refine a startup's brand presence gives the business a strategic advantage.
-Not only do most companies need to improve at refinement, but they also need to test and iterate on a single design.
+Using customer feedback to refine a startup's brand presence effectively gives the business a strategic advantage.
+Most companies need to improve at refinement and test and iterate on a single design.

 Take a look at the typical way an agency sells brand development.
 First, they assess your needs and requirements in the competitive landscape.
 They then present you with three options and ask you to refine from a single choice.